 In most cases, event organizers will know the essential functions a tech tool needs to check off.
-But focusing on the essentials can lead to missing out on innovative new functions.
-Innovation is more important than ever as the industry starts moving into hybrid events.
+But focusing on the essentials can lead to missing out on innovative new functions that leading vendors provide continuously.
+Innovation is more critical than ever as the industry fully embraces hybrid events.

-Before smartphones became popular, there was the flip phone.
-Cell phone shoppers weren’t looking for a device that could place calls, send email, surf the web and store thousands of files of music.
-Of course, once the iPhone was released, all of this changed, and early adopters now had access to a cutting-edge solution years before mainstream customers.
+Before smartphones became popular, there were flip phones.
+Cell phone shoppers weren’t looking for a device to place calls, send emails, surf the web, and store thousands of music files.
+Of course, all of this changed once the iPhone was released, and early adopters were the first to have access to a cutting-edge solution years before mainstream customers.

 If you want to stay ahead of the competition, find the iPhone of the technology providers.

 How can you tell if a provider is committed to innovation?
 Here are some tips:

 - Get to know the company and the people behind it by browsing the vendor’s social media pages, website, and blog.

 - Read recent product and official company announcements.

 - See what company leadership says on LinkedIn, Instagram, and Medium.

 - Ask the company how they are planning to evolve during the era of hybrid events.